davidsword/pseudo-subdomain-network/readme.txt

 ### Is a multisite setup the same as a network? ###

 Yes.
-The verbiage is interchangable.
+The verbiage is interchangeable.

 ### Does this plugin work when `SUBDOMAIN_INSTALL` is true? ###